marianpekar/bootmate/README.md

 ```
 Bootmate.exe example.recipe "C:\Windows\notepad.exe"
 ```
-The process will start the Notepad, type the following text and save it as `kkjk.txt`
+the process will start the Notepad, type the following text and save it as `kkjk.txt`
 ```
 Knock...
 Knock...